-Now, add the IP Address, Hostname and Port Information (License and Vendor Port) in the "License Hosts" section.
+Now, add the IP Address and Hostname in the "License Hosts" section.

-For application such as LS-DYNA that uses LSTC or Dynamore license service, the vendor port is not required and the "Vendor port" field can be left blank for LS-DYNA or any software that does not use a vendor daemon port.
+- For application such as LS-DYNA that uses LSTC or Dynamore license service, the vendor port is not required and the "Vendor port" field can be left blank.

 - This setting can be used when you have multiple software applications being hosted on different machines on-premise but using the same port.
 In such case you can choose a different or unique "Proxy" port to map to each different on-premise machine for those applications and choose those softwares from the list of softwares

 - This option can also be used if the application is using a single license port but multiple vendor ports (like PowerFLOW) or multiple license port (like ANSYS).
 You can choose "+ Specify an additional license port" option and add the multiple vendor ports or license port for the software as shown below:

 - If you have multiple license services being hosted on a single host, and if you want to connect additional license services to same host, then you can choose the "+ Specify another license service" option as shown below and add the required port information for the same: